zenklinov/Regression_Logistic_-_Sentiment_Analysis/README.md

 # Sentiment Analysis with Logistic Regression

-This project demonstrates sentiment analysis on movie review data using Logistic Regression.
+This project demonstrates sentiment analysis, model based on movie review data using Logistic Regression.
 The model predicts whether a review expresses positive or negative sentiment based on the text provided.
+The application on #PepGuardiola from Twitter (X).

 ## Project Structure